Highly-figured wallpaper; photo courtesy Andreas Praefcke

 Now, peel off the top cut joint strip and discard it.
 Next, peel that drop off the wall enough to remove the cut strip from the first drop and discard.
 Finally, squeegee the joint back together; it should be perfect!

-Do you have any tips to make this wallpaper-hanging DIY job easier?
+Do you have any tips to add to these wallpaper tips to drastically change the look of a room?
 Feel free to share them in the comment section below.

 About the Author: